nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api.md

 ---
 {{! excerpt}}

-Nuxeo REST API is available on a Nuxeo Platform server at the following URL:&nbsp;`http://localhost:8080/nuxeo/api/v1/*`.
+Nuxeo REST API is available on a Nuxeo Platform server at the following URL: `http://NUXEO_SERVER/nuxeo/api/v1/*`.
 We made available an [API playground](http://nuxeo.github.io/api-playground/) to help you understand the endpoints and have a try:

 [![]({{file name='Screen Shot 2014-07-03 at 01.22.40.png'}} ?w=500,h=257,border=true)](http://nuxeo.github.io/api-playground/#/)